EliudBretado-data/sales-drop-analysis-client-dependency/README.md

-## Problem
+## Business Problem

-In March, sales dropped by 27%, impacting overall business performance.
+In March, sales dropped by 27%, impacting overall performance.